Best bone conduction headphones Android Central 2021

 - Small play/pause button

-Best on a Budget: Vidonn F1
+Best on a budget: Vidonn F1

 This is the model Vidonn offers for most people who like bone conduction, and it comes off as a bargain compared to the top class.
 The F1 is a more standard variant compared to the smaller F3 — it's made with the same materials and sports a similar form factor.
 There is more power under the hood here, though the same challenges come to the fore when listening for bass.

 Battery life is OK at six hours, but you would likely get more out of the F3.
-You also won't get the kind of dynamic colors Vidonn used for the F3, but that will be fine if you want something a little more understated.
+You also won't get the dynamic colors Vidonn used for the F3, but that will be fine if you want something a little more understated.

 - Comfortable fit